Code-Institute-Submissions/Jamsey911-hangman_mp3/README.md

 # Hangman - Game

 # Introduction

 Project milestone 3 for Code Institute Full-stack development program: Python Terminal.<br><brZ>
-This project was created by myself to show a simple game using python and ran through heroku.
+This project was created by myself to show a simple game using python and it's ran through heroku.
 The main goal of the game is to guess letters in order to find the word that the computer randomly selects.

 [Live Project Here](https://hang-man-mp3.herokuapp.com/)